Nearest Neighbor Sampling of Point Sets using Rays: Abstract

 \section{Abstract}

-We propose a new framework for the sampling, compression, and analysis of distributions of point sets and other geometric objects embedded in Euclidean spaces.
-A set of randomly selected rays are projected onto their closest points in the data set, forming the RaySense signature.
-From the signature, statistical information about the data set, as well as certain geometrical information, can be extracted, independent of the ray set.
-We present promising results from ``RayNN'', a neural network for the classification of point clouds based on RaySense signatures.
+{ We propose a new framework for the sampling, compression, and analysis of distributions of point sets and other geometric objects embedded in Euclidean spaces.
+Our approach involves constructing a tensor called the RaySense sketch, which captures nearest neighbors from the underlying geometry of points along a set of rays.
+We explore various operations that can be performed on the RaySense sketch, leading to different properties and potential applications.
+Statistical information about the data set can be extracted from the sketch, independent of the ray set.
+Line integrals on point sets can be efficiently computed using the sketch.
+We also present several examples illustrating applications of the proposed strategy in practical scenarios. }